 (35) Supervisors of individuals (staff and students) subject to a sanctions assessment must maintain regular contact with the researcher and monitor the progress of the research project.
-Supervisors have a responsibility to monitor adherence to any conditions associated with the sanctions assessment and notify the Graduate School (for students) or Human Resources Division (for staff and visiting academics) of any material changes to the project that may require a new sanctions assessment.
+Supervisors have a responsibility to monitor adherence to any conditions associated with the sanctions assessment and notify the International Safeguards team of any material changes to the project that may require a new sanctions assessment.